casdoor/casdoor-website/docs/integration/spring-cloud.md

 ```

-Nacosprovides a visual operating platform，Start the server，Open your favorite browser and visit http://localhost:8848/nacos ，the default user name and password are `nacos`.
+Nacosprovides a visual operating platform，Start the server，Open your favorite browser and visit http://localhost:8848/nacos , the default user name and password are `nacos`.

 ### How to use